List of Soul Reapers in Bleach: Maki Ichinose

 Maki Ichinose (一之瀬 真樹, Ichinose Maki), introduced during the anime's Bount arc, was a member of Squad Eleven under its former captain, Kiganjō.
 He leaves after Kiganjō is killed by Zaraki, during the latter's captaincy proficiency test, and travels the human world.
 One day, while in a weakened state in a desert, he comes across a hollow that almost kills him; it is subdued by Jin Kariya, who allows Ichinose to kill it.
 Ichinose swears loyalty to Jin after that, only breaking his vow once to fight Zaraki.
 He helps the Bounts infiltrate the Soul Society and gets to fight Zaraki, but is eventually killed by Kariya once his purpose is fulfilled.

 Maki's zanpakutō is called Nijigasumi (虹霞).
 Its shikai form is activated by the command "shine brightly" (光華閃け, kōka hirameke) or "flash and burst" in the English Dub.
 When released, Nijigasumi glows with rainbow colors and has the ability to control light for various purposes.
 It can make Ichinose turn invisible or flood the surrounding area with light, playing havoc with opponents' counterattacks.
 It can also use light offensively, creating blades of light to cut or crush opponents.
 His zanpakutō later helps in Kariya's defeat, acting as a lightning rod for Kariya's attacks.

-He is voiced by Susumu Chiba in the Japanese version of the anime and Sam Riegel in the English dub.
+He is voiced by Susumu Chiba in the original Japanese version of the anime and Sam Riegel in the English dub.

+Ashido Kano

+Ashido Kano (狩能 雅忘人, Kanō Ashido) is an anime-exclusive Soul Reaper, that Kubo intended to include in the manga, but could not due to time contraints, according to the extras from Volume 29, page 196.
+He is a Soul Reaper whose unit got stranded hundres of years prior to the main story in Hueco Mundo, with him remaining the sole survivor by the time he encounters Rukia.
+He is exceptionally skilled with using Kido spells.
+In Ryōgo Narita's light novel Bleach: Spirits Are Forever With You, he is specified as a former lietenant of Squad Eleven under the 7th Kenpachi, Kenpachi Kuruyashiki.

+He is voiced by Yasuyuki Kase in the original Japanese version of the anime and Travis Willingham in the English dub.